aws-samples/aws-auto-scaling-console-sample/README.md

 ## License

-This sample application is distributed under the [Amazon Software License](http://aws.amazon.com/asl/ "Amazon Software License").
+This sample application is distributed under the MIT-0 License.
+See the LICENSE file.